a-slide/pycoQC/README.md

 `jupyter notebook`

-If it does not autolaunch your web browser, open manually the following URL http://localhost:8888/tree
+If it does not autolaunch, open manually the following URL in you favorite web browser http://localhost:8888/tree

 From Jupyter home page you can navigate to the directory you want to work in.
 Then, create a new Python3 Notebook.

 # Shell standalone interface

-pycoQC 2 now has the ability to generate an HTML report containing all the plots.

 TODO

 # Note to power-users and developers

-Please be aware that pycoQC is an experimental package that is still under development.
+Please be aware that pycoQC is a research package that is still under development.
 It was tested under Linux Ubuntu 16.04 and in an HPC environment running under Red Hat Enterprise 7.1.

 You are welcome to contribute by requesting additional functionalities, reporting bugs or by forking and submitting pull requests